Ardexa Control Plugin

 The control plugin is installed via the normal plugin installation process.
 It is activated via Ardexa Front End.
 In doing so, remember the following:

-• One 1 instance of the plugin should be implemented.
-Do not enable any more than 1.
+• Only a single instance of the plugin should be implemented.
+Do not enable any more than one.

 • Control of the plugin is enabled by the control file.
 The Ardexa Front End will not be used (for now) to configure the control file.